 (1) When necessary, service orders without a premium disconnect location indicator (i.e. pole, substation) that cannot be completed by the FSR at the meter may be referred within one Retail Business Day to a specialized field group that will disconnect service at the pole or transformer if the CR indicated that it would pay for this charge by sending a 650_01, Service Order Request, with the code “ROL – Roll to Other Location.”

-(2) Orders that are re-routed for disconnect at premium disconnect location will be completed within three Retail Business Days after being re-routed.
+(2) Orders for disconnect at a premium disconnect location will be completed per Matrix Appendix D3 .
 The TDSP shall reference the YES or NO authorization found in the 650_01 transaction and will reschedule all orders that would have been scheduled for Friday with the NO flag for the next Retail Business Day.

 (3) Service orders sent with premium disconnect location indicator, “PDL – Premium Disconnect Location,” will be immediately referred to specialized field personnel.
 A CR that does not want to pay for a premium disconnect will send the 650_01 transaction with the code “MTR – Meter Disconnect Only.”